philiphong93/R-basics/README.md

 R Basics
 ========

-The iPython notebooks in this repository are notebook skeletons that we will fill in together in class.
-They are meant to help you take lecture notes during.
-Clone the repository and launch the ipython notebook in that repository.
+The iPython notebooks in this repository are skeletons that we will fill in together during class time.
+They are meant to help you take notes during class.
+Clone this repository and launch the ipython notebook in it.

-To spare you intallation troubles, we have created a linux virturl box (called "OskiBox") where everything you'll need for this class has already been installed.
-You'll find detailed instruction on how to set up the virtual box [here](https://docs.google.com/document/d/1ybM5k73-b38dvYDbr8QX01l15SNgfysdS7wDmlQDBcY/pub).
+To spare you installation troubles, we have created a linux virtual box (called "OskiBox"), where everything you'll need for this class has already been installed.
+You'll find detailed instructions on how to set up the virtual box [here](https://docs.google.com/document/d/1ybM5k73-b38dvYDbr8QX01l15SNgfysdS7wDmlQDBcY/pub).

-You'll find an copy of the class lecture
+You'll also be able to access cloud machine we set up for the class by following the instructions [here](https://docs.google.com/a/berkeley.edu/document/d/14VhcyR_ii19-jnJwUjvOeJe26OJSVZpCjGrsiBnSBxA/pub).

+You'll be able to access an html version of the skeleton notebooks, filled in with what we type in during class, at the following links, or at the following website: [http://benoitdherin.github.io/R-basics](http://benoitdherin.github.io/R-basics).

 1. [Introduction](http://nbviewer.ipython.org/urls/db.tt/uIXufQ0y?create=1)